SciLifeLab/NGI-CellRaiser/docs/ideas.md

 ## Notes

-There already exists a quality assesment pipeline, https://github.com/Teichlab/celloline, but it is only executable on an amazon cluster. **I think that we can learn a lot from what they implemented there!**
+There already exists a quality assesment pipeline, https://github.com/Teichlab/celloline, with restrictions to only run on Amazon AWS.
+**I think that we can learn a lot from what they implemented there!**

 ## Pipeline design ideas